Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Enumeration of An Dynkin type non-negative posets

 \section{Enumeration of \texorpdfstring{$\AA_n$}{An} Dynkin type non-negative posets}

-We finish the paper by giving explicit formulae~\eqref{fact:digrphnum:path:eq} and~\eqref{fact:digrphnum:cycle:eq} for the number of all possible orientations of the path and cycle graphs, up to isomorphism of \textit{unlabeled} digraphs.
-We apply these results to devise the formula~\eqref{thm:typeanum:eq} for the number of non-negative posets of Dynkin type $\AA_n$.
+We finish the manuscript by giving explicit formulae~\eqref{fact:digrphnum:path:eq} and~\eqref{fact:digrphnum:cycle:eq} for the number of all possible orientations of the path and cycle graphs, up to isomorphism of \textit{unlabeled} digraphs.
+We apply these results to devise the formula~\eqref{thm:typeanum:eq} for the number of non-negative Dynkin type $\AA_m$ posets of size~$n$.